-During the 16 years Franklin lived at 36 Craven Street he carried out numerous experiments in the fields of electricity, optics, music, health, and heating.
-He published a 'newspaper' called the Craven Street Gazette, and lived at the hub of high society London.
+During the 16 years that Franklin lived at 36 Craven Street, he carried out numerous experiments in the fields of electricity, optics, music, health, and heating.
+He published a 'newspaper' called the Craven Street Gazette and lived at the hub of high society London.

 The interesting thing about Benjamin Franklin House is that the curators have made an attempt to bring history to life; to make the museum more than a collection of artefacts and really give visitors a sense of what life was like here over 200 years ago.

 To do this the museum makes use of modern audio and visual techniques like projecting images into space, and this is blended with a soundtrack of Franklin telling the story of his life in London in his own words.
 Your 'guide' for a visit to the house is Polly Hewson, daughter of Franklin's landlady.

 Polly's husband William ran a school of anatomy in the basement of the house.
 Years later a large number of skeletons were discovered in the garden, suggesting that William paid bodysnatchers for fresh cadavers, allowing his students to learn anatomy by dissection, which was illegal at the time.

 There are two further sections of Franklin House; the Student Science Centre offers younger visitors a chance to explore the science behind Franklin's work (open to pre-booked groups only), and the top floor Scholarship Centre allows more academic study of Franklin's life, including his letters and other papers.

 Benjamin Franklin House Museum opened its doors to visitors on the 300th anniversary of Franklin's birth, in January 2006.

 The museum is extremely easy to reach; it is halfway down Craven street, just around the corner from Charing Cross tube and rail station and a very short stroll from Trafalgar Square to the north and Embankment Gardens to the south.